nirmalkotal/math-research/README.md

 ## About Me

-Welcome to my personal page!
-I am Nirmal Kotal, a mathematician with a Ph.D. from Chennai Mathematical Institute, specializing in commutative algebra and its intersections with algebraic geometry and combinatorics.
-My research has been guided by Professor Manoj Kummini, and I am passionate about contributing to the mathematical community through my work.
-My dissertation focused on exploring the positive characteristic singularities of commutative rings and their applications.
-Prior to my doctoral studies, I earned my Master’s degree in Mathematics from IIT Kharagpur, where I built a strong foundation in advanced mathematical concepts.
+I’m Nirmal Kotal, a mathematician with a Ph.D. from Chennai Mathematical Institute.
+Currently, I am a Postdoctoral Research Fellow at the Institute of Mathematical Sciences.
+My research, under the guidance of Professor Manoj Kummini, explores positive characteristic singularities in commutative rings.
+I hold a Master’s degree in Mathematics from IIT Kharagpur.
+I am passionate about expanding my mathematical knowledge and look forward to sharing my work and discoveries with you.

 ## Contact Information

 - **Email**: [nirmalkotal@gmail.com](mailto:nirmalkotal@gmail.com)
-- **Work Address**:
-  Chennai Mathematical Institute,
-  SIPCOT IT Park, Siruseri,
-  Tamil Nadu, India, 603103

 ## Research Interests

 My research is centered around:
 - Commutative Algebra
-- Algebraic Geometry
-- Combinatorics

 ## Publications